Ernest Herbert Pitcher

-Chief Petty Officer Ernest Herbert Pitcher (31 December 1888 − 10 February 1946) (middle name also recorded as James) was a Royal Navy (RN) sailor and an English recipient of the Victoria Cross (VC), the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Chief Petty Officer Ernest Herbert Pitcher (31 December 1887 − 10 February 1946) (middle name also recorded as James) was a Royal Navy sailor and an English recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Naval career

-During the First World War Pitcher served in Q ships commanded by Commander Gordon Campbell.
-The first was HMS Farnborough (Q.5) which sank two U-boats but was herself sunk by the second; Captain Campbell was awarded the VC after the second action.
+During the First World War Pitcher served in Q ships commanded by Captain Gordon Campbell.
+The first was HMS Farnborough (Q.5) which sank two U-boats but was herself sunk by the second; Captain Campbell was awarded the Victoria Cross (VC) after the second action.
 Most of the crew, including Pitcher, were rescued and followed Campbell to HMS Pargust.

 Pargust sank the U-boat UC-29 but was herself severely damaged.
 The Admiralty decided that Pargusts action was worthy of the VC but that all of the crew had acted with equal valour, so article 13 of the VC's royal warrant was applied and the ship's company voted for one commissioned officer and one petty officer or seaman to receive the award: these were Pargusts first lieutenant, Ronald Stuart, and seaman William Williams.
 Pitcher received the Distinguished Service Medal.
 Campbell and the crew then transferred to HMS Dunraven, in which the action took place for which Pitcher was awarded the VC.